kmpc-makin/decide-dashboard/docs/kpi-catalogue.md

 # KPI Catalogue

-The DECIDE Monitoring Dashboard displays 13 KPIs organised in two sections.
+The DECIDE Monitoring Dashboard displays 12 KPIs organised in two sections.
 Section A indicators are derived automatically from the DECIDE toolbox models (BMC, e3Value, BPMN).
 Section B indicators are reported by pilot owners and stored in a dedicated `<kpi-extension>` named graph.

-KPI 8 (Triple Bottom Line Scorecard) is realised through the five Section B indicators distributed across the three dimension sections, so there is no separate TBL panel in the UI.
+KPI X (Triple Bottom Line Scorecard) is realised through the five Section B indicators distributed across the three dimension sections, so there is no separate TBL panel in the UI.

-## Section A - Toolbox-derived (8)
+## Section A - Toolbox-derived (7)

 | #  | KPI                              | Dimension        | Source model           | API route                          |
 |----|----------------------------------|------------------|------------------------|------------------------------------|